slowkoni/rfmix/MANUAL.md

 The .msp.tsv file output file is tab separated values forming a matrix with rows corresponding to genomic position and columns corresponding to haplotypes.
 The file include column headers and leading columns that indicate the position or range covered for each row.

-For the forward-backward results, the output is the tab separated file \<output basename\>.fb.tsv
+For the forward-backward results, the output is a tab separated file with the name \<output basename\>.fb.tsv

 The first line is a comment line, that specifies the order of subpopulations:
 eg: